-A randomized, double-blind, placebo- and active-controlled study design has been selected to demonstrate efficacy and safety of bimkeizumab for regulatory approval.
+A randomized, double-blind, placebo-controlled study design has been selected in order to demonstrate efficacy and safety of bimekizumab for regulatory approval.
 The study population will include adults with moderate to severe chronic plaque PSO and allow subjects who have received previous biologic treatment as well as those who are biologic treatment naïve.
 The primary efficacy outcome measures (based on PASI and IGA) and other efficacy assessments included in this study are consistent with those used for other PSO studies and are considered appropriate for establishing efficacy of bimekizumab.
-An initial treatment period of 16 weeks will be used to demonstrate the efficacy of bimekizumab over PBO and ustekinumab.
-The study duration extends beyond the initial treatment period (to 52 weeks) to collect information on dosing beyond initial treatment.
+An initial treatment period of 16 weeks will be used to demonstrate the efficacy of bimekizumab over placebo.
+The study duration extends beyond the initial treatment period (to 56 weeks) to collect information on dosing beyond initial treatment, including the impact on efficacy and safety of withdrawing bimekizumab treatment from those who responded at Week 16.